 In partnership with our stand installers, Mobile Exhibition Stands Ltd, we had prepared an eye-catching stand, which was to benefit from an excellent central location in the commercial area.
 The stand proved popular with delegates, MPs and general visitors alike, as we highlighted our Music for All campaign.
 This was also the key element of our drinks event at the nearby Jury’s Inn on Monday evening and my thanks to flautist Sarah Bennett and her Quartet – including Roberto Ruisi (violin), George Hoult (cello) and Martin Shaefer (viola) – for their spirited performance throughout the successful reception.

-From a political standpoint, the MU generated notable profile, with our report published in partnership with the Fabian Society on Music Education, a highlight of the week.
+From a political standpoint, the MU generated significant profile, especially with our report – published in partnership with the Fabian Society – on music education, which proved to be a highlight of the week.
 We also discussed our aims for instrumental tuition in Scotland, Wales and Northern Ireland.